SamiraAbedini/Implementing-logic-And-gate/README.md

-# Implementing-logic-And-gate
-Implementing logic And gate using Hebbian learning algorithm
+# Implementing-logic-And-gate using Hebbian learning algorithm